hashgraph/stablecoin-studio/cli/README.md

 ### Main menu

-When your configuration file is set up and at least one account is added and selected, you are able to see the different options that are available.
+When your configuration file is set up and at least one account is added and selected, you can see the different available options.

 #### Create a new stablecoin

 In order to use this option you must set a factory first.
 You can check our factories deployed in [our documentation](https://github.com/hashgraph/hedera-accelerator-stablecoin#deploying-the-stable-coin-factories).

-With this option you are able to create a new stablecoin adding the mandatory details like name and symbol.
+With this option, you are able to create a new stablecoin, adding the mandatory details like name and symbol.

-> The auto-renew account is not requested since is automatically set to be the user's current account, otherwise the stablecoin creation will not work, this is due to the fact that the auto-renew account must sign the underlying token's creation transaction, and currently we do not support multi-signatures transactions.
+> The `auto-renew` account is not requested since it is automatically set to be the user's current account.
+Otherwise, the stablecoin creation will not work.
+This is due to the fact that the `auto-renew` account must sign the underlying token's creation transaction, and currently, we do not support multi-signature transactions.

-After the minimum details have been added, you will be asked if you want to add optional details like the number of decimals, the initial supply or the max supply.
-If you reply "no", the default values will be set.
+After the minimum details have been added, you will be asked if you want to add optional details like the number of decimals, the initial supply, or the max supply.
+If you reply "no," the default values will be set.

 Another question is prompt asking if you would like the smart contract to be set as the owner of all the underlying token keys (pause, wipe, ...), you could however set any key you wish as the owner of any token key, except for the admin key and the supply key that will be automatically set to be the smart contract.